ahnitz/phy-607-2026/class_notes/9-15/spring_oscillator.md

 * *Hint: You can derive this from inspection of the unmodified energy at each time step.
    What correction would you have to add to get a conserved form?*
+* H' = H + correction term
+* The correction term is simple enough you may also be able to guess the solution after examining the energy as a function of time.
+Plot the difference between the energy calculated at each time step and the exact energy.
+Also vary the time step to see how it relates to the deviation.
+If you do this method, check that this is correct by comparing this modified Hamiltonian at subsequent time steps to verify it is conserved.